-Hours: 9pm-8am 7 days/week, calls will go to vRad for over-reads of resident interpretations.
+Hours: 9pm-8am M-F. 5pm - 8am Sat-Sun-Holidays, calls will go to vRad for over-reads of resident interpretations.

 Which studies: CT and MR studies from ED with negative resident reads, for which ED faculty want an overrread prior to discharge.